 Search the Office of Mississippi Physician Workforce website

-Mississippians can be tested for COVID-19 at selected Mississippi State Department of health county health departments, community testing locations, and at the West Street Farmer's Market in Jackson.
+The Mississippi State Department of Health is now operating a hotline for convenient answers to questions about COVID-19 by phone.
 If you suspect you are have symptoms, call the Mississippi Coronavirus Hotline (7 days a week, 7 a.m.-7 p.m.) at 877-978-6453.
 Hard of hearing?
 Dial 711 for assistance.
-All Mississippians can be tested for COVID-19 free of charge by appointment at regularly scheduled county health department locations.
-Check here for locations.

 Testing is open to all Mississippians, but before visiting a county health department or other testing site, you must first be screened by speaking with a UMMC clinician to determine your likelihood of COVID-19 infection or exposure.
-This can be done by calling 601-496-7200 (8 a.m. to 5 p.m., Monday – Saturday) or completing the UMMC COVID-19 online patient screening form.
+This can be done by calling 601-496-7200 (8 a.m. to 5 p.m., Monday – Saturday) or completing the UMMC COVID-19 screening form, above.
 If the clinician determines that your likelihood of infection is high, you will receive an appointment for drive-through testing.

 If you need a free ride to get your COVID-19 vaccine, call one of these organizations: